These indoor activities for kids are perfect for occupying little ones when the weather turns bad.

 There’s no need to venture out whilst the weather is grey and drizzly, with children able to learn heaps about history, science and the natural world through a number of exciting virtual tours of kids.
 One positive of the pandemic was that some of most famous museums and zoos in the world took their exhibitions online.
 And the good news is that they’re still able to view completely free on your home computer today.

-Sit down and explore the dinosaurs at London’s National History Museum or watch a livestream of some of San Diego’s zoo cheekiest inhabitants, thanks to live cameras installed in their penguin, elephant and panda enclosures.
+Sit down and explore the dinosaurs at London’s National History Museum, the rhinos at London Zoo.
+Or watch a livestream of some of San Diego’s zoo cheekiest inhabitants, thanks to live cameras installed in their penguin, elephant and panda enclosures.

 9. Cosmic kids yoga

 Yoga or stretching is one of the best indoor activities for soothing restless kids on rainy days.

 Teach them classics like the downward dog or child’s pose.
 Similarly, there are loads of child-orientated videos that make yoga fun for kids – using stories, characters and playfulness.
 With the most popular one being Cosmic Kids Yoga available to stream for free online.

 There’s thousands of things kids can construct from these tiny multi-coloured bricks.
 And we’re almost sure every house has their own stash.

 If you’re stuck for inspiration, be sure to check out Lego online who have lots of handy building instructions on how to make houses, vehicles and much more.